Horatio Nelson, 1st Viscount Nelson: Return to sea, 1803

 Captain Henry Blackwood arrived at Merton early on 2 September, bringing news that the French and Spanish fleets had combined and were currently at anchor in Cádiz.
 Nelson hurried to London, where he met with cabinet ministers and was given command of the fleet blockading Cádiz.
-It was while awaiting one of these meetings, on 24 September, with Lord Castlereagh, the Secretary of State for War and the Colonies, that Nelson and Major General Arthur Wellesley—the future Duke of Wellington—met briefly in a waiting area.
+It was while awaiting one of these meetings, on 24 September, with Robert Stewart, Viscount Castlereagh, the Secretary of State for War and the Colonies, that Nelson and Major General Arthur Wellesley—the future Duke of Wellington—met briefly in a waiting area.
 Wellington was waiting to be debriefed on his Indian operations, and Nelson on his chase and future plans.
 Wellington later recalled, "[Nelson] entered at once into conversation with me, if I can call it conversation, for it was almost all on his side and all about himself and, in reality, a style so vain and so silly as to surprise and almost disgust me".
 After a few minutes, Nelson left the room, but having then been informed who his companion had been, returned and entered into a more earnest and intelligent discussion with the young Wellesley.
 This lasted for a quarter of an hour, and encompassed topics such as the war, the state of the colonies, and the geopolitical situation.
 On this second discussion, Wellesley recalled, "I don't know that I ever had a conversation that interested me more".
 This was the only meeting between the two men.

 Nelson returned briefly to Merton to set his affairs in order, and bid farewell to Emma, before travelling back to London and then on to Portsmouth; arriving there early on the morning of 14 September.
 He breakfasted at the George Inn with his friends George Rose, the Vice-President of the Board of Trade, and George Canning, the Treasurer of the Navy.
 During the breakfast, word spread of Nelson's presence at the inn and a large crowd of well-wishers gathered.
 They accompanied Nelson to his barge and cheered him off, which Nelson acknowledged by raising his hat.
 He was recorded as having turned to his colleague and stated: "I had their huzzas before; I have their hearts now."
-Robert Southey reported on the onlookers for Nelson's walk to the dock: "Many were in tears and many knelt down before him and blessed him as he passed."
+The English Romantic poet Robert Southey reported on the onlookers for Nelson's walk to the dock: "Many were in tears and many knelt down before him and blessed him as he passed."